Barents Euro-Arctic Council: Nature protection and water issues

 The Subgroup on Nature and Water (SNW) works with biodiversity conservation, protected areas, sustainable forestry management, sustainable management of water resources and water use, transboundary water bodies, mitigation and adaptation to climate change and ecosystem approach.
 Work is based on projects.

-Rescue Cooperation
+Barents Rescue Cooperation

 Aim of the Barents rescue cooperation is to improve the possibilities of the rescue service agencies to cooperate across the national, federal and regional borders on emergency and rescue issues.
 It is possible to provide assistance more effectively, faster and at lower operating cost in the region of long distances, sparsely populated rural communities, limited rescue personnel and equipment, restricted means for transport and hospital resources available in case of larger accidents.
 Agreement on Cooperation within the field of Emergency Prevention, Preparedness and Response defines the objectives and scope of the cooperation.
 The Committee has developed the Barents Joint Rescue Manual which is the operational tool of the rescue cooperation.
 Rescue cooperation is practiced in the Barents Rescue Exercises organized every third year.